Alternative Spring Break (ASB)

 - Build a foundation to become a socially-engaged information professional

 The ASB program at UMSI was initiated in 1999 and was a foundational project for the Initiative for Information Impact.
-ASB student participants are placed in non-profit, cultural, governmental, and educational institutions in Chicago, Detroit, and Washington D.C.
+ASB student participants are placed in non-profit, cultural, governmental, and educational institutions in Chicago, and Detroit.

 Organizations can register to participate and submit projects during late fall.

-The student application period opens near the end of fall semester and closes at the beginning of winter semester.
+The student application period opens near the end of fall semester.